deans-bradley/dev-wiki/README.md

 - **Security Principles**: Cryptography, threat modeling, security architecture
 - **Algorithms & Data Structures**: Computational complexity, optimization

-## 🚀 Getting Started
+## Getting Started

 1. Browse the relevant section based on your current needs
 2. Check the `development/workflows/` section for setup guides
-3. Refer to `theory/` sections for deeper understanding of concepts
+3. Refer to `theory/` sections for a deeper understanding of concepts
 4. Use the search functionality to find specific topics

-## 📝 Contributing
+## Contributing

 This documentation is continuously evolving.
 When adding new content: